 12.3 comply with all applicable laws and regulations with respect to your activities under these Terms;

 12.4 carry out all your other responsibilities set out in these Terms in a timely and efficient manner.
 In the event of any delays in your provision of such assistance as agreed by the parties, we may adjust any agreed timetable or schedule as reasonably necessary;

-12.5 ensure that Your Users use the Services and the Database in accordance with these Terms and any relevant data protection legislation and shall be responsible for any authorised User's breach of these Terms and/or that legislation;
+12.5 ensure that Your Users use the Services and the Database in accordance with these Terms and the Data Protection Legislation and shall be responsible for any authorised User's breach of these Terms and/or that legislation;

 12.6 obtain and maintain all necessary licences, consents, and permissions necessary for us, our contractors and agents to perform our/their obligations under the Contract, including without limitation the right to use Your Material in the provision of the Services; and

 12.7 be solely responsible for procuring and maintaining your network connections and telecommunications links from your systems to our System and all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to your network connections or telecommunications links or caused by the internet.